I know that feeling firsthand.

 That's when I knew: this is the work I'm meant to do.

 I ask the questions you've been avoiding.
-I hold up a mirror so you can see your patterns and biases.
-And I walk alongside you as you figure out your next step and then take it.
+I hold up a mirror so you can see your patterns.
+And I walk alongside you as you figure out your next step — and then take it.
+This work isn't about quick fixes.
+It's about sustainable change that aligns with who you are and the life you want to build.

 Master of Science